gsoules/MkDocs/digital-archive/docs/archivist/items.md

 # Working with Items

-This pages provides step by step instructions for how to:
+This page provides step by step instructions for how to:

 -   [View an item](#view-an-item) using the admin interface
 -   [Add a new item](#add-a-new-item)